cockroachdb/docs/src/current/v21.1/orchestrate-a-local-cluster-with-kubernetes-insecure.md

 This page demonstrates a basic integration with the open-source [Kubernetes](http://kubernetes.io/) orchestration system.
 Using either the CockroachDB [Helm](https://helm.sh/) chart or a few configuration files, you'll quickly create a 3-node local cluster.
 You'll run some SQL commands against the cluster and then simulate node failure, watching how Kubernetes auto-restarts without the need for any manual intervention.
 You'll then scale the cluster with a single command before shutting the cluster down, again with a single command.

 {{site.data.alerts.callout_info}}
 To orchestrate a physically distributed cluster in production, see [Orchestrated Deployments](orchestration.html).
-To deploy a 30-day free {{ site.data.products.db }} cluster instead of running CockroachDB yourself, see the [Quickstart](../cockroachcloud/quickstart.html).
+To deploy a 30-day free CockroachDB {{ site.data.products.cloud }} cluster instead of running CockroachDB yourself, see the [Quickstart](../cockroachcloud/quickstart.html).
 {{site.data.alerts.end}}

 {% include {{ page.version.version }}/orchestration/local-start-kubernetes.md %}